department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-active-duty.md

 -----

 ### How do I get these benefits?
-You'll need to apply.
+You’ll need to apply.
 [Apply for benefits](/education/apply-for-education-benefits/).

 You may get up to 36 months of education benefits.
 We pay the benefits monthly and the amount depends on the following factors: